-The Practicum Narrative report is the final deliverable for each student that describes the relevance of the practicum experience to health promotion and helps you recognize the activities of the placement within the "big picture".
+The Practicum Narrative report is the final deliverable for each student that describes the relevance of the practicum experience to Epidemiology and helps you recognize the activities of the placement within the "big picture".
 The maximum length of the report is 10 pages (double spaced).
-Please submit your report on PHLN.

-Please address the following questions in the Final Narrative Report:
+Please address the following in the Final Narrative Report and submit it on PHLN: